THURSDAY, OCTOBER 13, 2022

 Mark is currently a member of the North Carolina Bar Association's Estate Planning and Fiduciary Law section.
 Other NCBA activities include previously serving as the Editor of the Will and the Way and Chair of the Newsletter Committee, current Chair of the Task Force with NC Clerks of Court, and a member of legislative committee where he is currently Co-Chair of the electronic wills subcommittee.

-Mark graduated from North Carolina State University with a B.A. degree in Chemistry in 2004.
-He received his J.D. degree from Campbell University School of Law in 2008.
-Following law school, Mark spent a year in Miami, Florida, where he earned his LL.M. degree in Taxation from the University of Miami School of Law.
+Mark graduated from North Carolina State University with a B.A. in Chemistry.
+He received his J.D. from Campbell University School of Law.
+Following law school, Mark spent a year in Miami, FL, where he earned his LL.M. in Taxation from the University of Miami School of Law.

 Click here for more information about Mark.